ArgentStonecutter/keyboards/ciy/tester84/README.md

 Snapshot of firmware fetched from a CIY Tester84 for /u/Specialist-Bit77 on reddit:

-* bootloader - bootloader
+* bootloader.hex - bootloader
-* tester84 - firmware image
+* tester84.hex - firmware image

 Fetched with: